jnagasawa/RAGinject/README.md

 When `context` is empty, `fn` is always called with just `question`.

-`async def` targets work too: if `fn` returns an awaitable, raginject drives it to completion for you — including from inside a running event loop.
+`async def` targets work too: if `fn` returns an awaitable, raginject drives it to completion for you, including from inside a running event loop.

-## Roadmap

-Current release: **0.2.0** — mode B (direct context injection), the `keyword_match` judge, `run` / `validate` / `list-patterns`, text and JSON reports.

-Next:

-- `llm_judge` — semantic verdicts that can tell "obeyed the injection" from "quoted the document"
-- Corpus injection (mode A) — plant attack documents in a real retrieval corpus and exercise the retriever, not just the generation step
-- More attack categories and built-in patterns

-Later / issue-driven: HTML and Markdown reports, regression detection against previous runs, concurrency.

 ## Contributing

-Issues and pull requests are welcome — **new attack patterns especially**, since they are plain YAML and need no Python.
+Issues and pull requests are welcome, **new attack patterns especially**, since they're plain YAML and need no Python.
 See [CONTRIBUTING.md](CONTRIBUTING.md) for setup, the recipes for adding a judge, adapter, or formatter, and the project's design constraints.